WINDY WITH WET SNOW SHOWERS

 Your First Alert Weather Forecast:

 Did you get some slushy snow on your lawn?
-A “candy coating” is possible this morning on grassy surfaces, as wet snow showers mix with some occasional light rain.
-Pavement temperatures are warm enough where our roads will remain wet.
-The wintry mix will lighten up this afternoon and evening, but it will be wet at times into tomorrow morning.
+Some folks got a “candy coating” to one full inch this morning.
+Pavement temperatures have remained warm enough where our roads have remained damp to wet.

+Any showers, or wintry mix will lighten up this afternoon and evening, but it will still be wet at times into tomorrow morning, especially closer to the lakeshore.

-You’ll also notice the strong north winds today...
+You’ve also noticed the strong north winds today...
 They’ll occasionally gust around 40 mph, and could reach 50 mph in Door County.
 These strong winds may knock down some tree branches and cause some sporadic power outages.
 You’ll also notice plenty of leaves swirling around, as the wind strips our trees of their peak fall color.

 It’s going to stay windy all the way through tomorrow night.
 The wind won’t be quite as strong on Wednesday as our stubborn storm system finally moves away.
-Then, with more sunshine, we’ll get warmer temperatures.
+Then, with more sunshine, we’ll get warmer temperatures later this week.
 Highs will rise into the mild 60s on Friday and through next weekend.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).